Rooked1/100-days-of-code/log.md

 **Today's Progress**: Finished Freecode Camp Javascript challenge 'Sum All Numbers In A Range'!!

 **Thoughts**: Need to work on fundamentals like prototype, just dont understand what it is for.

+### Day 10: - 12 January 2017

+**Today's Progress**: Learned about objects, took a step back to understand prototype objects, concept not obvious!

+**Thoughts**: Progress is about doing the hard work to get the fundamentals correct.